CUHK-USR-Group/Defect-Dataset/README.md

 ## 📖 Citation

-If you find these datasets useful in your research, we would greatly appreciate it if you could cite the following paper:
+If you find these datasets useful in your research, we would greatly appreciate it if you could cite the following papers:

 ### BibTeX
 ```bibtex